fat-potato-uk/rest-demo-2f/README.md

 If the struggle is too much :)

-* As suggesterd, creating the metrics on construction of a bean helps avoid the "dynamic metric" effect:
+* As suggested, creating the metrics on construction of a bean helps avoid the "dynamic metric" effect:

  ```java